How Tall Should a Cat Tree Be? (Complete Height Guide for Indoor Cats)

 • A clear view of their surroundings

-• A sense of control over territory
+• A sense of control over their territory

 • Fully stretch while climbing and scratching